Worship and Service

 שָׁחָה (shachah) — To bow down, prostrate oneself

-Strong’s H7812.
-A physical act of honor.
+שָׁחָה (shachah), Strong’s H7812 — To bow down, prostrate oneself, do obeisance.
+This is a physical act of honor.
 It is used over 170 times in the Old Testament, and it is directed toward Yahuah, toward kings, toward prophets, toward fathers-in-law, and even toward strangers.
 It does not by itself indicate deity.
 It indicates authority and respect.

 עָבַד (abad) — To serve, work for, dedicate one’s life to

-Strong’s H5647.
+עָבַד (abad), Strong’s H5647 — To work, to serve, to be in bondage to.
 When used in a worship context, it describes a life of devoted service — not a single act, but an ongoing dedication.
 This is the word that Scripture reserves for Yahuah alone (or condemns when directed to false gods).

-The difference is critical.
+Notice the difference.
 Shachah is something you do in a moment — you bow, you rise, you go about your day.
 Abad is something you do with your life.
 It is the difference between kneeling before a king when he enters the room and pledging your entire existence to his service.
 Both might be called “worship” in English, but they are not the same thing in Hebrew.
-And the commandments treat them very differently.
+And the commandments of Scripture treat them very differently.

 The Greek Continuation